rkoron007/docker/demos/pushing_to_heroku/README.md

    - Migrations: `heroku run rails db:migrate -a {NAME_OF_APP}`
    - Seeding: `heroku run rails db:seed -a {NAME_OF_APP}`

+**Reminder**: We don't have Active Storage on this Application but if we did we would need add our `master.key` to Heroku too!

 And that is it!
 We can now use `heroku open` to be able to see the Pokedex application in all it's glory!
-If you run into any troubles while you are following this guide feel free to check the `heroku logs` for your application.
+If you run into any troubles while you are following this guide make sure to check the `heroku logs` for your application.

 [register]: https://devcenter.heroku.com/articles/container-registry-and-runtime